Name of film: McEnroe Director: Barney Douglas Year: 2022

 Barney Douglas’ incisive and stylish film stands along with the great explorative docs on Ayrton Senna and Amy Winehouse.
 Even if you are not a tennis fan, this film stands up as an insight into the driven psyche of a complex character.

 McEnroe has a no nonsense way of communicating – A lot of the doc features McEnroe as he is now, talking to camera in one room, surrounded by interesting CGI graphics.
 This, along with classic tennis footage from the 70's, make up the majority of the film.
 It's no bad thing.
 In his heyday, McEnroe was nicknamed, “Superbrat.”
 He was considered foul mouthed and rude.
-He used to meltdown all the time, especially in the tense confrontations with Jimmy Connors and the statuesque Viking figure of Björn Borg.
+He used to meltdown all the time, especially in confrontations with Jimmy Connors and the statuesque Viking figure of Björn Borg.
 (McEnroe's description) He boosted all ratings as the public grew more curious or angry with him.

 Well, whatever McEnroe's motives, this reviewer began following tennis as a child, because McEnroe was unruly, skillful, watchable and unpredictable – pretty much as he is now he has found his new place as an intelligent, and unconventional Wimbledon commentator for British and American TV.